alecmuffett/draft-muffett-end-to-end-secure-messaging/text/draft-muffett-end-to-end-secure-messaging.basic.md

 .# Abstract

-This document defines End-to-End Secure Messaging in terms of the behaviours that **MUST** be exhibited by software which claims to implement it, or which claims to implement that subset which is known as End-to-End Encrypted Messaging.
+This document defines End-to-End Secure Messaging in terms of the behaviours that **MUST** be exhibited by software that claims to implement it, or which claims to implement that subset which is known as End-to-End Encrypted Messaging.

 {mainmatter}